vivegram/TheHungryITTeam/README.md

 ### Prerequisites

 - A modern web browser
-- A Google Cloud project with the Google Sheets API enabled (for restaurant data)
+- A Google Cloud project with the Google Sheets API enabled (for restaurant data and order saving)

 ### Setup